dkneis/rodeo/README.rst

-The package currently provides a single reference class named just like the package ('rodeo').
+This R-package currently provides a single reference class named just like the package ('rodeo').
 Objects of this class represent ODE-based models (i.e. models consisting of a set of simultaneous differential equations).

 For compatibility with the 'rodeo' class, models must be (re)written in a vector notation.
 A central element of this notation is the stoichiometry matrix (also called Peterson matrix; http://en.wikipedia.org/wiki/Petersen_matrix).
 This notation is widely used in, e.g., chemical and wastewater engineering or biogeoscience.